Materials-Consortia/OPTIMADE/optimade.md

     * `_exmpl_workflow_id`

 * **Nested property names** MUST contain at least two property names joined by periods (`.`).
-When query is performed on relationships, the entrypoint name of the relationship is used as the first property name.
+When query is performed on relationships, the entrypoint name of the relationship is used as the name of the first property.

+  Nested property names are similar to [JSONPaths](https://goessner.net/articles/JsonPath/) in a sense that they are used to access nested JSON data structures.
+A nested property name MUST be resolved starting either from `attributes` dictionary of an entry or from `relationships`, depending on where the first part of the path is found.
+  When reached, every list is flattened, and the resolution continues for every list member.

   Examples:

     * `authors.name`
-    * `references.authors.name` (`references` is an entrypoint name`)
+    * `references.authors.name` (`references` is an entrypoint name)

 * **String values** MUST be enclosed in double quotes ("", ASCII symbol 92 dec, 0x5C hex).
 The quote and other special characters within the double